itsme-boii/Assignment-JackClub/README.md

 3. **service.ts**: Implements service logic to fetch balances and process transactions.

 ## Running Instructions
+First get the env variables setup then proceed
 ### Docker
 To build and run the application using Docker: